-Pre heat the oven to 180C / 350F and put the potatoes in a pot covered with salty water and bring this to the boil.
+Preheat the oven to 180C / 350F and put the potatoes in a pot covered with salty water and bring this to a boil.

 Place the fennel and tomatoes in the paper with a drizzle of oil and season.
 Fold this up and cook for 5 minutes then remove from the oven.